Product » A free email server for Windows and Linux » Knowledge Base

-Although email servers can (by RFC) accept connections that have a poorly formatted HELO or server identification string sent during email transmission dialog most best practices documents insist that all identifiers are correctly used, and in the case of HELO (or EHLO) this applies as well.
-The principal is that the HELO should identify the sending server in such a way that it can be used to identify servers with problems, such as leaking Spam or incorrectly formatted emails.
+Although email servers can (by RFC) accept connections that have a poorly formatted HELO or server identification string sent during email transmission dialog, many best practices documents insist that all identifiers are correctly used, and in the case of HELO (or EHLO) this applies as well.
+The principal is that the HELO should identify the sending server in such a way that it can be used to identify servers with problems, such as leaking spam or incorrectly formatted emails.

 Xeams performs simple checks on the format of the HELO sent.
 It requires that the HELO (or EHLO) string that is sent is in the format of a fully qualified domain name (FQDN).

-Additionally, Xeams also check if you are sending this email from mta01.yourcompany.com.
+Additionally, Xeams also checks if you are sending this email from mta01.yourcompany.com.